-It is the mission of the Berks District Attorney's Office, in conjunction with Berks County Children and Youth Services, to investigate incidents of reported child abuse.
+It is the mission of the Berks County District Attorney's Office, in conjunction with Berks County Children and Youth Services, to investigate incidents of reported child abuse.
 This is accomplished through a coordinated system designed to provide the victims with a unified approach in order to promote the well-being of child victims of abuse in Berks County.

-The Berks County District Attorney’s Office currently has eight detectives assigned to the Child Abuse Unit.
+The Berks County District Attorney’s Office currently has nine (9) detectives assigned to the Child Abuse Unit.
 This sexual assault unit is led by Sergeant Gerardo Vega, who is a Certified Forensic Interviewer.
 Sergeant Vega leads a core group of detectives who investigate child abuse incidents, both sexual and physical in nature.
 The unit works closely with other county agencies, which include Berks County Children and Youth Services and the Children’s Alliance Center of Berks County.

 What is Child Abuse?